What is meningitis? How did it originate?

 How long does it last for?

-The MenACWY vaccine given in the UK protects for 5 years.
+The MenACWY vaccine protects you for about 5 years.

 When and where was the last outbreak of meningitis?